Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Related Work

 \section{Related Work}

 Similar studies have proposed the use of a parameterized ansatz to approximate the ground state of combinatorial optimization problems.
 In particular, Ref.~\cite{gomes2019classical} introduces a technique called classical quantum optimization (CQO) where they use neural-network quantum states (NQS) \cite{carleo2017solving} to find the ground state of optimization problems that have been cast into a cost Hamiltonian (also called the energy function)~\cite{gomes2019classical,Sinchenko2019,zhao2020natural}.
 The NQS ansatz aims to minimize the cost Hamiltonian by training its parameters using the stochastic reconfiguration (or natural gradient) optimization technique \cite{sorella1998green}.
-Our study is based on the work of Ref.~\cite{hibat2021variational} that adds the annealing component on top of CQO.
+Our study is based on the findings of Ref.~\cite{hibat2021variational} that adds the annealing component on top of CQO.
 This study was further extended to the task of finding the ground state of quantum systems with frustration~\cite{RNNAnnealing}.

 Furthermore, there have been studies that leverage the Transformer architecture~\cite{vaswani2017attention} to parameterize the solution distribution of the TSP~\cite{bresson2021transformer, kool2018attention, deudon2018learning}.
-While these papers use similar techniques to encode the TSP cities using a transformer encoder, their approaches differ from ours in other aspects.
-Notably, with the decoding of the cities and the techniques used to train the parameters.
-For example, Ref.~\cite{kool2018attention} queries the first, last, and a combined representation of all the cities to decode the next city in the tour.
+The aforementioned papers encode the TSP cities using a transformer encoder but take different approaches to decoding the next city in the partial (uncomplete) tour.
+Ref.~\cite{kool2018attention} queries the first and last cities in the partial tour, and a combined representation of all the cities to decode the next city.
 For training, the authors use reinforcement learning (RL) with a greedy baseline.
-On the other hand, Ref.~\cite{deudon2018learning} decodes the next city in the tour with a query consisting of the last 3 cities in the partial tour, where the training is performed with the Actor-Critic RL~\cite{deudon2018learning}.
+Ref.~\cite{deudon2018learning} decodes the next city with a query consisting of the last 3 cities in the partial tour, and the training being done with the Actor-Critic RL~\cite{deudon2018learning}.
+Afterward, the solution generated by the transformer architecture is further improved using the 2-OPT heuristic.
+Ref.~\cite{bresson2021transformer} decodes the next city autoregressively, meaning the query is constructed using all the cities in the partial tour.
+The training is performed in an RL framework with a greedy baseline similar to Ref.~\cite{kool2018attention}.